6 Pioneer Recipes to Make with Your Teen

 5 Additional Pioneer Recipes

 Apple butter was made by cooking apples in a large pot outside.
-Today, use your slow cooker to make your own.
+Today, use your slow cooker or Instant Pot to make your own.

 For years, people have been salting and curing meat to make it last longer.
 To get a sense of how they did this, make your own beef jerky.
 You can dry it in a food dehydrator or right in your oven.